bagerard/Whack-A-Pi/README.md

 ![screensaver](doc/star_wars_screensaver.png)

 ## Credits
-The LED Clock (or 7 segment style) font is called Digital 7 and is freeware available from styleseven.com
+- The LED Clock (or 7 segment style) font is called Digital 7 and is freeware available from styleseven.com
+- Big thank you to my colleague Cédric Jacobus for building the wooden structure